- What is the Local Government Management Fellowship (LGMF) Program?

 The LGMF was created through a partnership involving ICMA, the Network of Schools of Public Policy, Affairs and Administration (NASPAA), the National Forum for Black Public Administrators (NFBPA), the Local Government Hispanic Network (LGHN) to generate interest in local government careers among recent master's program graduates and provide a new opportunity for recent graduates to earn local government experience.
 The hardest job to get is usually the first one, especially in local government.
 The LGMF is a stepping stone to careers in local government management.
 Nineteen alumni Fellows have been hired as city, town and county managers since the pilot year in 2004.
 Many others are already in senior management positions.
 Women Leading Government (WLG) joined as a partner in 2016 and the National Association of County Administrators (NACA) joined in 2018.

 Apply online using the link on the Become a Fellow page or by visiting the posting on the NEOGOV website.
 Students with a master's degree in public administration, public management, public policy, public affairs, or related fields from a NASPAA-member school are eligible to apply for the fellowship.
 The master's degree will have to be completed by August of the year of the fellowship.
 Degrees earned the previous year are accepted; degrees completed more than one year before the fellowship application is completed will be considered on a case-by-case basis (email email@example.com for consideration).

 Applicants can confirm if their school is a NASPAA-member searching their member roster.

-What are the application and selection deadlines for the Fellowship?
+What are the application and selection deadlines?

 The deadlines are listed on the Become a Fellow main page.